 This wide range of availability is great for investors who want access to the most popular coins but leaves something to be desired for those who want the less well-known options.

-Check out our video below on how to buy Bitcoin on Robinhood!
+Check out our video below on how to buy Bitcoin on Robinhood, or really any other crypto that is available!

 In February of 2018, Robinhood began allowing its users to trade two of the most popular cryptocurrencies Bitcoin and Ethereum.

-Since then, the company has added an additional 5 cryptocurrencies.
-Currently users can trade Bitcoin, Bitcoin Cash, Bitcoin SV, Ethereum, Ethereum Classic, Litecoin, Dogecoin, and more.
+Since then, the company has added an additional cryptocurrency to the platform.
+Currently users can trade popular cryptos such as Bitcoin, Bitcoin Cash, Bitcoin SV, Ethereum, Ethereum Classic, Litecoin, Dogecoin, and more.

-Users can also track price movements and news for the above and 10 additional cryptocurrencies.
+Users can also track price movements and news for the above and many more additional cryptocurrencies.
 This is a greater selection than many of the other investing apps that have decided to roll out crypto including Webull Crypto which currently only offers 4 cryptos to investors.
+However, other platforms focused solely on cryptocurrency have 50+ cryptos available for trading.
+These platforms include Coinbase or Gemini.

-The actual steps required to purchase Bitcoin on Robinhood are fairly straightforward.
+The actual steps required to purchase Bitcoin (or another available crypto) on Robinhood are fairly straightforward.

 First, you’ll need to make sure that you have a Robinhood account.
 This should take less than a couple of minutes and can be done by downloading the Robinhood app and creating an account.